 CFC refrigeration refers to cooling units that use a chlorofluorocarbon refrigerant compound.
 Students who are interested in learning more about the subject might enroll in a certificate program in refrigeration, which covers the repair and installation of refrigeration units.
-Students can also gain CFC refrigeration certification prep course to obtain certification from the Environmental Protection Agency (EPA).
+Students can also enroll in a CFC refrigeration certification prep course to obtain certification from the Environmental Protection Agency (EPA).
 Refrigeration certificate programs train students in cooling maintenance, repair and installation and typically take less than a year to complete.
 A high school diploma or equivalent is required prior to enrolling in these certificate programs.

 - Electricity for refrigeration units

 - Commercial-grade refrigeration

 - Interpersonal relations